 If Holmes herself was an interesting person who sought out entrepreneurship as a way to genuinely help people, perhaps her story would be one worth telling over and over.
 Not even Seyfried’s incredibly committed performance (her transformation into Holmes’s signature voice is particularly impressive) makes the retelling of Holmes’s story worth it.
 No matter how many sad stories are shared from Holmes’s childhood, none make me want to empathize with and learn more about her and her con.
 Sometimes, The Dropout feels more like The Taming of the Shill than the cautionary tale it could, at the very least, try to be.
 Various tonal shifts between tense drama and half-baked humor make it difficult to gauge what the point is.

 At the very least, The Dropout is the final puzzle piece of the Elizabeth Holmes-Theranos Cinematic Universe.
 But unless there’s something new to say, another chronicle about a scammer born with a silver spoon in their mouth is simply another miniseries that will be lost to time, destined to languish in the depths of whichever streamer spat it out.

 Ultimately, this is upsetting.

-The show has some really stellar moments snuck in—Seyfried’s committed and chameleon-like performance, Jay Rosan (Succession‘s Alan Ruck) vibing in the car to Katy Perry, the always welcome appearance of Bill Irwin—that feel wasted.
+The show has some really stellar moments snuck in—Seyfried’s committed and chameleon-like performance, Jay Rosan (Alan Ruck) vibing in the car to Katy Perry, and the always welcome appearance of Bill Irwin—that feels wasted.
 It feels like the show’s creators forgot to ask the most important scientific question—just because you can, does it mean that you should?